Chinese Singaporeans: Cantonese

-The Cantonese-speaking subgroup makes up about 15% of the Chinese Singaporean population.
-They originated from Hong Kong and the southern region of Guangdong province in China, including Guangzhou, Foshan, Zhaoqing, Jiangmen, Maoming and Heshan.
+The Cantonese-speaking subgroup makes up about 15% of the Singaporean Chinese population.
+They originated from Hong Kong and the southern region of Guangdong province in China, including Guangzhou, Foshan, Zhaoqing, Jiangmen, Maoming, Zhongshan, Yunfu, Shenzhen, Yangjiang, Zhuhai, Dongguan and Zhanjiang.

 The Cantonese speak several dialects belonging to the Yue family.
 Yue Hai is considered the prestige dialect from its occurrence in Guangzhou.
 Other variants include Luoguang, Toishanese and Gouyeung.

-The Cantonese worked mainly as professionals and tradesmen during the early and mid 20th centuries, and their businesses dominated the shophouses along Temple Street, Pagoda Street, and Mosque Street.
+The Cantonese worked mainly as professionals and tradesmen during the early and mid 20th centuries, and their businesses dominated the shophouses along Temple Street, Pagoda Street and Mosque Street.
 Cantonese women from the Samsui district worked as labourers at construction sites and contributed greatly toward Singapore's development.
 These Samsui women left their families behind in China and came to Singapore to work at construction sites for a living during the early 20th century.
 Cantonese women from the Siyi district of Jiangmen wore black headgear similar to the Samsui women and mainly worked at Keppel Harbour and the shipyards at the old harbour along the Singapore River.
 Many Cantonese women also worked as majie in rich people's households.
 More Cantonese immigrated from Hong Kong in the late 1980s and early 1990s.

-Today, the Cantonese dialect is still preserved amongst ethnic Chinese of Cantonese ancestry, although most younger generations tend to speak more Standard Chinese due to language reforms, but is still widely used as the main lingua franca for connecting both the older and the younger generations when communicating to one another as well.
+Today, the Cantonese dialect is still preserved amongst ethnic Chinese of Cantonese ancestry, although most younger generations tend to speak more Standard Chinese due to language reforms, but is still widely used as the main lingua franca for connecting both the older and the younger generations when communicating to one another as well since the older generations are mostly monolinguals (those who speak little to no Mandarin at all) or bilinguals (speaking English alongside the dialect itself) and trilinguals (amongst those who had mastered additional basic language skills in the other official languages of Malay and/or Tamil).
 As of 2010, Singaporeans recognise Chinatown for having a large number of Cantonese people.